 So if you’re not getting enough, that could potentially mean a lower number of produced cytokines in your body, meaning less are available to act when necessary.
 What’s more, lack of sleep can potentially decrease cell-production of other important antibodies (sickness-fighting cells) in the body.

 Studies are tying to understand this process fully.
-But as a Pflugers Archiv review notes, important immune cells are produced in people with healthy circadian rhythms.
+But as a Pflugers Archive review notes, important immune cells are produced in people with healthy circadian rhythms.
 So prolonged periods of disrupted cycles could mean you’re more likely to get sick.

 Ways to Boost Immune Function